 There are a ton of different options out there to get a physical address for your mail (that you can operate remotely).
-Here are a few options:

 In order to apply for an EIN online, the person applying must have a valid Taxpayer Identification Number (SSN or ITIN).

-Due to recent events, the IRS has relaxed some "wet signature" requirements.
+Due to recent events, the IRS has relaxed some wet signature requirements.

+In most cases, you can get your EIN back shortly after filing the LLC.
 Check out this website for real-time updates on how long it will take to get an EIN.